websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/platform-limitations.md

 * **Autoscaling**: When enabled, autoscaling may only add new instances up to a default maximum of 10.
 You can configure a different maximum number of instances, up to 100 instances.

-* **Document Library Storage**: Your subscription plan determines the size of the `data` volume for the Liferay service, this includes storage used for Liferay's Document Library.
+* **Document Library Storage**: Your subscription plan determines the size of the `data` volume for the Liferay service; this includes storage used for Liferay's Document Library.
 The default volume size is 100 GB, but it can be increased as long as the size is below 4 TB.
 A private cluster is required if a project needs more than 4 TB of storage.

 * **Session Replication**: Replicating sessions between multiple Liferay instances in DXP Cloud may impact your instances' performance, and is not supported. <!-- Instead, use sticky sessions, or avoid using session storage entirely in your custom applications. -->